File Corruption on USB Flash Drives.

 While cloud storage is a popular option for many businesses today, flash drives continue to play a vital role in day-to-day work.
 As these are so cost-effective, convenient to store & carry, and available with varying amounts of capacity, flash drives are always useful to have around the office.
 There are various different types of flash drives available on the market, including USB sticks and SD memory cards used with cameras, smartphones, and tablets.

 Whether holding documents or media, flash drives are an essential method of storing and transferring data.
 However, as good as they are, flash drives can prove problematic, from time to time.
-For example, technical and physical flaws – such as cracked casing or a failure to be recognized by a computer – can occur in some cases, leaving you unable to access the work you need to.
+For example, technical and physical flaws, such as cracked casing or a failure to be recognized by a computer can occur in some cases.
+Flash drive failures leave you unable to access the work you need.
 File corruption is one such issue, leaving you frustrated and convinced there is no way to retrieve the data you need.